 graphic designer, bibliophile, spoonie

 Write the first 50 words of YOUR story in a comment.

 a boy reading in a packed train crowd

 Every precious moment of our lives, Maimai the golden retriever and John the master.

 mahilig magmasid, magsulat at kumain ng matatamis

-A Unique Collection of Vintage Illustrations from the Public Domain
+A Unique Collection of Vintage Illustrations curated from antique postcards, ads, books, die cuts, and trading cards in the public domain.

 Steve's body of work spans conflicts, vanishing cultures, ancient traditions and contemporary culture alike - yet always retains the human element. www.stevemccurry.com

 from the outside looking in

 by Isabelle Warren